mervealgan/readability/README.rst

 Readability
 ===========

-A collection of functions that measure the readability of a given body of text using surface characteristics.
+An implementation of traditional readability measures based on simple surface characteristics.
 These measures are basically linear regressions based on the number of words, syllables, and sentences.

 The functionality is modeled after the UNIX ``style(1)`` command.
 Compared to the implementation as part of `GNU diction <http://www.moria.de/~michael/diction/>`_, this version supports UTF-8 encoded text, but expects sentence-segmented and tokenized text.
 The syllabification and word type recognition is based on simple heuristics and only provides a rough measure.
+The supported languages are English, German, and Dutch.
+Adding support for a new language involves the addition of heuristics for the aforementioned syllabification and word type recognition; see `langdata.py`.

 NB: all readability formulas were developed for English, so the scales of the outcomes are only meaningful for English texts.
+The Dale-Chall measure uses the original word list for English, but for Dutch and German lists of frequent words are used that were not specifically selected for recognizability by school children.

 Installation
 ------------